raylutz/daffodil/README.md

 4. Check that they are all unique by comparing the number of keys vs. the number of records.
 5. remove, delete, or otherwise deal with records with duplicate keys so the keys are unique.

-Only one keyfield is supported.
+Only one keyfield is supported, but it can be reset using the 'set_keyfield' method.

 ## Common Usage Pattern